Jerry-Graff/Audio_Sumarizer/README.md

 - **Python 3.7+**
 - An OpenAI API key.
 You can sign up at [OpenAI](https://openai.com/) and generate an API key.
-- Basic knowledge of Python, FastAPI, and RESTful APIs.
+- Basic knowledge of Python, FastAPI

 ## Installation